medialab/minet/docs/cli.md

   -l LIMIT, --limit LIMIT               Maximum number of accounts to retrieve.
 Will fetch every account by default.
   --list-id LIST_ID                     Optional list id from which to retrieve accounts.
   -o OUTPUT, --output OUTPUT            Path to the output file.
 By default, the results will be printed to stdout.
   --start-date START_DATE               The earliest date at which to start aggregating statistics (UTC!).
 You can pass just a year or a year-month for convenience.
+Defaults to `2010`.

 examples: